patrocinio/cloud-private-bootcamp/Labs_development/Lab-Microclimate_DJM.md

 5. You should now see the message "The pipeline has been configured for this project".
 Click **Open pipeline**.

-6. The Jenkins interface should open and you can log in using **admin/admin**
+6. You may be shown the ICP Admin Console login page, login using **admin/admin**

-7. Once logged in, you should see a build in progress.
+7. Once logged in, you should be routed to Jenkins and see a build in progress.
 Select the **Master** deployment.

 7. Monitor the Stage view until the build is complete.
 There will be three stages Extract, Docker build and Deploy.
 This make take up to 5 minutes to complete.